 Tenure-line faculty are responsible for demonstrating at least satisfactory performance in all three of the areas of teaching, research and creative activity, and service.
 School expectations for each of these three areas are outlined in the School Faculty Work Policy.
-Consideration for promotion or tenure, of coursehowever, requires demonstrated excellence in at least one of the three areas or, in exceptional cases, evidence of balanced strengths that promise excellent overall performance of comparable benefit to the university (see Section X below).
+Consideration for promotion or tenure, however, requires demonstrated excellence in at least one of the three areas or evidence of balanced strengths that promise excellent overall performance of comparable benefit to the university (see Section X below).
 Consideration of promotion of lecturers to the rank of senior lecturer is based on demonstrated excellence in teaching, with at least satisfactory performance in service; consideration of promotion of clinical faculty is based on demonstrated excellence in either teaching or service, with at least satisfactory performance in the other area.
 Peer-reviewed dissemination of scholarship is required for all promotions, including lecturer and clinical lines, as appropriate for the appointment and the area of excellence.
-Criteria for tenure and promotions are stated in the on the IUPDUI Supplement to the IU Handbook, in the IUPUI Chief Academic Officer's Guidelines for Preparing and Reviewing Promotion and Tenure Dossier, and in department criteria and school guidelines for promotion and tenure.
+Criteria for tenure and promotions are stated on the IU Policies website (http://policies.iu.edu), in the IUPUI Supplement to the IU Handbook, in the IUPUI Chief Academic Officer's

+Guidelines for Preparing and Reviewing Promotion and Tenure Dossier, and in department criteria and school guidelines for promotion and tenure.